Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Ethernet supports multiple physical layers, outlined in the 802.3 IEEE spec.
 Each clause in the spec defines the underlying medium characteristics for carrying the Ethernet protocol over the medium at a given bandwidth.

-Both a 10 Gb fiber Ethernet link and a 10 Mb coaxial cable can carry Ethernet packets and, to the layers above the physical layer the packets will look exactly the same.
+Both a 10 Gb fiber Ethernet link and a 10 Mb coaxial cable can carry Ethernet packets and, to the layers above the physical layer, the packets will look exactly the same.

 Where they will differ is at the physical layer and, outlined in the spec is precisely how, with which timing and with what encoding data will be transmitted over the medium.

-This ensures that devices made by different manufacturers agree on what "talking Ethernet" looks like. making them interoperable.
+This ensures that devices made by different manufacturers agree on what "talking Ethernet" looks like, making them interoperable.

 So one of the first questions I must answer is which physical layer my switch should support.
 This will define how much traffic I must route, how fast I should do so and how much bandwidth I can carry.